bsamek/evergreen-wiki/Commit-Queue.md

 [[images/queue.png]]

-3. When the changes come to the head of the queue a test merge commit is created and tests are run against the merge commit.
+3. When the changes come to the front of the queue, a set of tests are run on the changes.

 [[images/merge_test.png]]

-4. If the tests pass the merge commit is pushed to GitHub.
+4. If the tests pass, the merge commit is pushed to GitHub.

 # Modes of Operation
 The commit queue runs in two modes which are configured on a per project basis: PR or CLI.